As the Season Turns

 Found Sound for December: Matthew Bannister

 For December's Found Sound, Alice Boyd walks with broadcaster Matthew Bannister, creator of the podcast Folk on Foot, through the Wildbrooks of Amberley in West Sussex.
 Their conversation wanders through Matthew’s discovery of folk music to the new voices keeping the tradition alive today.
 Found Sounds are sonic scrapbooks of field recordings and interviews with people keeping heritage crafts alive.
-They are part of As the Season Turns, a podcast created by Ffern, makers of small-batch, seasonal perfume.
+They are part of As the Season Turns, an award-winning podcast created by Ffern, makers of small-batch, seasonal perfume.
 To find out more visit www.ffern.co

 Hosted on Acast.
 See acast.com/privacy for more information.